Physics-24/Motion1/docs/exams.md

 The Ph24 final exam will take place in-person during exam week on Friday May 12, 9am-12pm.

 The final is closed book, closed notes and other resources; no calculators are allowed.

+The formula sheet for the final exam will contain the formulas used on the [last Solo Problem Coversheet (from week 13)](https://drive.google.com/file/d/1vxUe_4qtzRI4TQqTGsE8sLJ5J7Lo4XDW/view?usp=sharing){:target="_blank"}